-EASA organises biennial conferences for the European anthropological csommunity.
+EASA organises biennial conferences for the European anthropological community.

-The next EASA biennial conference is organised by and hosted at the Department of Human Science for Education 'Riccardo Massa' and Department of Sociology and Social Research at The University of Milano-Bicocca.
-Visit the conference website.
+The next EASA biennial conference is organised by and hosted the Department of Social Anthropology at the University of Stockholm, from 14-17th August 2018.
+Details will follow.

 Interested in hosting a conference?